 If I am not admitted into the program, is there a way to appeal the decision?

 Yes.
 If you are not allowed into the program, your attorney can file what is known as a “mitigation packet” which typically includes letters of recommendation, proof of employment and community involvement, and other information to persuade the District Attorney’s Office to make an exception in your case.

 What happens if I successfully complete the DWI PTI program?

 When you enter the program, you will be given a date to come back to court one year after you begin the program.
 If you finish the program successfully, your case will be dismissed when you come back to court, on the one year anniversary.
 Once your case is dismissed, you will be eligible to have your records expunged (which is the best result in a criminal case as all records of your arrest are literally destroyed and you may deny the existence of the arrest).
 However, there may be a waiting period after your case is dismissed and the District Attorney’s Office will ask you to agree that they may retain a record of the fact that you completed the program.

-Contact Our Houston DWI Attorney
+Contact Our Houston Expert Attorney to Learn about DWI Pre-Trial Intervention

 If you are arrested for DWI anywhere in the Greater Houston area, it is important to hire a knowledgeable, aggressive DWI attorney to fight your case.
 A smart DWI attorney will see the DWI PTI program as another tool in the arsenal, and not something to accept without truly challenging the State’s case.
 If you are arrested for DWI, attorney Jose Ceja is an excellent choice and can discuss your options with you at no cost.
 Contact us today for a free consultation regarding your DWI case.